-As a result of the first stage of administrative reforms launched in 2019, the Committee on Regulation of Natural Monopolies and Protection of Competition and Consumers' Rights within the Ministry of National Economy was split into two separate regulators: the Committee on Regulation of Natural Monopolies ("Natural Monopolies Committee") and the Committee on Protection and Development of Competition ("Competition Committee").
-However, as result of the second stage of the reforms in 2020, the Competition Committee was reorganized into the Agency on Protection and

-Development of Competition ("Anti-Monopoly Agency"), which is supervised directly by the president of Kazakhstan.
+As a result of the first stage of administrative reforms launched in 2019, the Committee on the Regulation of Natural Monopolies and the Protection of Competition and Consumers' Rights within the Ministry of National Economy was split into two separate regulators: the Committee on the Regulation of Natural Monopolies ("Natural Monopolies Committee") and the Committee on the Protection and Development of Competition.
+However, as result of the second stage of the reforms in 2020, the Committee on the Protection and Development of Competition was reorganized into the Agency on the Protection and Development of Competition ("Anti-Monopoly Agency"), which is supervised directly by the president of Kazakhstan.

-The Natural Monopolies Committee and industry-specific regulators (e.g., the Committee for Communications and Information for Telecom Companies) regulate entities operating in industries that are considered "natural monopolies."
-These industries include:
+The Natural Monopolies Committee and industry-specific regulators (e.g., the Committee for Communications and Information for Telecom Companies) regulate entities operating in industries that are considered natural monopolies.
+These industries include the following:

-- transportation of oil and oil derivatives via trunk pipelines - storage and transportation of natural gas via trunk or distribution pipelines, operation of natural gas pipelines and use of natural gas distribution systems - transportation of electrical energy - generation, transportation and distribution or supply of heat energy - provision of electricity dispatch services - services relating to balancing the generation and consumption of electrical energy - operation of mainline railways - provision of railway services under concession agreements (in the absence of a competing railway) - operation of branch railway lines - air navigation services, except for international and transit flights - airport (with some exemptions) and harbor services - leasing duct banks - operation of water and sewage systems
+- Transportation of oil and oil derivatives via trunk pipelines - Storage and transportation of natural gas via trunk or distribution pipelines, operation of natural gas pipelines and use of natural gas distribution systems - Transportation of electrical energy - Generation, transportation and distribution or supply of heat energy - Provision of electricity dispatch services - Services relating to balancing the generation and consumption of electrical energy - Operation of mainline railways - Provision of railway services under concession agreements (in the absence of a competing railway) - Operation of branch railway lines - Air navigation services, except for international and transit flights - Airport (with some exemptions) and harbor services - Leasing duct banks - Operation of water and sewage systems

-The Natural Monopolies Committee maintains the register of "natural monopolies" and approves natural monopolists' tariffs.
-Certain asset and share acquisitions involving natural monopolies require written approval of the committee.
+The Natural Monopolies Committee maintains the register of natural monopolies and approves natural monopolists' tariffs.
+Certain asset and share acquisitions involving natural monopolies require the committee's written approval.